SimonBuxx/Linkuit-Studio/README.md

 - **Is there a Linux/macOS version of Linkuit Studio?**
   - Linkuit Studio is developed on Windows and at the moment the installer is available for Windows only.
 Because the project is built on the Qt framework, it should be relatively easy to build for Linux/macOS.
 Depending on demand, there could be support for Linux/macOS in the future.
 Meanwhile, you can of course try to compile it yourself for your target system.

+- **How do I update Linkuit Studio?**
+  - To update Linkuit Studio, navigate to "Help" > "Check for Updates..." or click on the symbol next to the version label on the welcome and about dialogs.
+  - Download the new version, if available, and install it using the installer.
+Just use the same install path as the current installation and the installer will replace it and will keep your software's configuration.

 Your question is not on the list?
 Please do not hesitate to contact us at linkuit@outlook.com or on Twitter [@goLinkuit](https://twitter.com/goLinkuit/) (German or English).